Home improvement marketing isn't always a speedy proposition. It often takes seven or more touch points to create a customer.

 Like the Sales Funnel, Home Improvement Marketing Isn't Linear.

 There are blow-it-out-of-the-water tactics you can incorporate right now.
 There are good tactics that you should never stop.
-You build a great program by building all of these pieces, one by one, until you have a highly-effective performance marketing machine that is aligned with sales, customers and the industry's best practices.
+You build a great program by connecting all of these pieces, one by one, until you have a highly-effective performance marketing machine that is aligned with sales, customers and the industry's best practices.

 Home improvement marketing isn't easy, but there's a ton of opportunity to build.
 That's why you're in the home improvement business in the first place, right?